jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 **Background**:
 ---
 Hello everyone!
 Thank you for tuning in.
 I was running some Kerberoast and AS-REP Roasting attack techniques on my Detection Lab, and noticed some really cool IOC (Indicator of Compromise) differences between the two.
 Before we get started though I want to explain these two attacks.
-Alot of people categories these attacks as the same, but they are two pretty different attacks.
+Although you could categorize these two attack as the same, they are two pretty different attacks.
 So lets break it down.

 **Kerberoasting:**
 To understand Kerberoasting, there is an item we need to define that plays a huge part during this attack technique.